linode/docs/docs/development/visualize-history/index.md

         DATA <- read.table("~/command_categories.txt", header=TRUE)

-    - This command will read the `command_categories.txt` file that was created in the [Data Set 3 - Perl Script](/docs/development/visualize-history/#data-set-3-perl-script) section of the guide, create a data frame from it that is stored in the `DATA` variable.
+    - This command will read the `command_categories.txt` file that was created in the [Data Set 3 - Perl Script](/docs/development/visualize-history/#data-set-3-perl-script) section of the guide and create a data frame from it that is stored in the `DATA` variable.

     - The `header=TRUE` argument indicates that the file's first row contains variable names for column values.
 This means that `Category Name` and `Number of Times` will be used as variable names for the two columns of values in `command_categories.txt`.

 1. Next, create a pie chart visualization for each column of values using R's `pie()` function.
-The function's first argument, `DATA$Number.of.Times` and `DATA$Category.Name`, provides the x-vector numeric values to use when creating the pie chart visualization.
-The second argument, `DATA$Category.Name`, provides the labels for each pie slice.

         pie(DATA$Number.of.Times, DATA$Category.Name)

+    - The function's first argument, `DATA$Number.of.Times` and `DATA$Category.Name`, provides the x-vector numeric values to use when creating the pie chart visualization.

+    - The second argument, `DATA$Category.Name`, provides the labels for each pie slice.

     RStudio will display a pie chart visualization of your data in the **Plots and Files** window similar to the following: